New South Wales Corps: Castle Hill convict rebellion

-Rum rebellion
+Rum Rebellion

-Governor King had been requesting a replacement, for at least a year, and eventually Governor William Bligh was appointed in 1805.
+Governor King had been requesting a replacement, for at least a year.
+In 1805, Governor William Bligh was appointed.
 Although the economy had developed and diversified somewhat by 1806, Bligh arrived determined to bring the Corps, and especially John Macarthur, to heel, and stop their trading in rum.
 This led to the Rum Rebellion, the deposing of Bligh, and the eventual recall of the New South Wales Corps.

-In 1808, the New South Wales Corps was renamed the 102nd Regiment of Foot.
-Having arrived in the colony in December 1809 with the 73rd Regiment of Foot, which was to take over from the 102nd Regiment of Foot, Governor Lachlan Macquarie was able to control the rum trade more effectively, introducing and enforcing a licensing system.
-However, due to the lack of currency he was still forced to pay for public works in rum.
-The construction of Sydney Hospital was entirely funded by granting a monopoly on the import of rum to the contractors, who were the merchants Alexander Riley and Garnham Blaxcell, and the colonial surgeon D'Arcy Wentworth, and troops were used to prohibit the landing of rum anywhere but at the hospital dock.
+In 1808, the New South Wales Corps was renamed the 102d Regiment of Foot.
+Having arrived in the colony in December 1809 with the 73rd Regiment of Foot, which was to take over from the 102d Regiment of Foot, Governor Lachlan Macquarie was able to control the rum trade more effectively, introducing and enforcing a licensing system.

+Due to the lack of currency, he was still forced to pay for public works in rum.
+The construction of Sydney Hospital was entirely funded by granting a monopoly on the import of rum to the contractors, who were the merchants Alexander Riley and Garnham Blaxcell.
+The colonial surgeon D'Arcy Wentworth, and troops were used to prohibit the landing of rum anywhere but at the hospital dock.

-A few of the officers and long-serving privates in the 102nd Regiment were transferred to Macquarie's 73rd regiment, bringing it up to near full strength.
+A few of the officers and long-serving privates in the 102d Regiment were transferred to Macquarie's 73rd regiment, bringing it up to near full strength.
 About 100 veterans and invalids were retained for garrison duty in New South Wales.